16 min read

 If you’re a coach who already uses WordPress, comfortable with tech and want deep customization, this type of community platform is viable.
 But if you want speed and less maintenance?
 Consider the options below.

-2. BuddyX Theme (Platform Two)
+3. BuddyX Theme (Platform Two)

 Second, I tested a solution built on the BuddyX Theme environment (again WordPress-based).
 Let’s call this “Platform Two.”
 The promise: build a sleek community site using BuddyPress or similar, and monetize via membership plugins.

-On setup, this one felt a bit friendlier than the Regin Theme option.
+On setup, this one felt a bit friendlier than the Reign Theme option.
 The documentation was solid, the theme options were intuitive, and the starter templates looked modern.
 In terms of community platforms, it delivered discussion groups, member profiles, event/calendar modules, and supported course modules quite well via plugins.

 My experience: The flexibility was high, and I appreciated the cleaner design.
-But similar to Platform One, the maintenance remains a factor — you’re responsible for hosting, backups, plugin conflicts, etc. On the engagement side, I had to add a gamification plugin manually; unlike a dedicated SaaS, nothing was baked-in.
+But similar to Platform One, the maintenance remains a factor, you’re responsible for hosting, backups, plugin conflicts, etc. On the engagement side, I had to add a gamification plugin manually; unlike a dedicated SaaS, nothing was baked-in.

 Strengths: